ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ### Adding Orchard ShieldedData
 [adding-orchard-shieldeddata]: #adding-orchard-shieldeddata

 The new V5 structure will create a new `orchard::ShieldedData` type.
-This new type will be defined in a separated file: `zebra-chain/src/orchard/shielded_data.rs` and it will look as follows:
+This new type will be defined in a new `zebra-chain/src/orchard/shielded_data.rs` file:

 ```rust
 struct orchard::ShieldedData {